NPLB13001U Plant Genomics

 - Practice molecular and genetic tools for plant improvement through molecular breeding of crops for food, fodder and production of high value crops for e.g. biomedicine, biofuel and green factories

-- Conduct a simple transformation procedure
+- Manipulate cell cultures and conduct a simple transformation procedure

 - Evaluate various forward and reverse genomics approaches for gene isolation and functional studies